kudkudak/Growing-Neural-Gas/README.md

 ##Known issues
 ---------
-* Package is not released for Windows yet.
+* Package is not released for Windows yet (however 64 bit should work)

 * Due to bug in RStudio you might experience session crashes when creating many gng objects.